-Institute for Healthcare Improvement (in collaboration with the National Initiative for Children's Healthcare Quality and the Institute for Patient- and Family-Centered Care)
+Institute for Healthcare Improvement (in collaboration with the National Institute for Children's Health Quality and the Institute for Patient- and Family-Centered Care)

 Cambridge, Massachusetts, USA

 This self-assessment tool allows organizations to understand the range and breadth of elements of patient- and family-centered care and to assess where they are against the leading edge of practice.
 Use this self-assessment tool to assess how your organization is performing in relation to specific components of patient- and family-centered care, or as a basis for conversations about patient-centeredness in the organization.

 - The tool should be completed by a team of individuals from across the organization — caregivers and providers from different departments or programs and leaders from the front line to the executive office.
 Be sure to also include patient and family advisors in the assessment.

 - Review each question and indicate a rating of 1 to 5 for each (with 1 being low and 5 being high), or indicate "Do not know."